casenblurg/NCPA_Rovers_ROS2/TR1200/Rover_Setup/README.md

 $ ros2 launch tr1200_control control.launch.py
 ```

-Then press CTRL A C (hold control and press A then C, you should still be in screen
+Then press CTRL A C (hold control and press A then C).
+You should still be in screen
-mode as instructed earlier).
+mode as instructed earlier.
 This will take you to a new terminal.
 Run the commands:

 ```bash
 $ source ~/tr1200_ws/install/setup.bash